-Maternity discrimination: why do we continue to stereotype returning mothers?
+Maternity discrimination: why do we continue to stereotype returning mothers?by

 While progress is being made to combat maternity discrimination, the problem of returning mothers being stereotyped and misrepresented remains - and this needs to stop if employers want to hang onto these valuable employees.